JamesWall-hub/be-echo-chamber/feedback.md

 # James

-## seed

-- missing a few `NOT NULL` constraints you might find helpful for error handling
 - consider extracting out table creations/drops/insertions into their own functions to tidy things up
-- nice and tidy otherwise!

-## routes
-- nice use of `.route`
-- nice and organised
 - you're declaring a brand new func for each 405.
 Why not declare it and pass in the reference?

-## models
-- `readEndPoints` - no need to read the file. just require it in your controller! also you're passing the promise readfile a callback?

-## misc
-- remove console.logs!
 - remember to add a readme and remove unnecessary `.md` files when you're done with them.

-## Test Output

-Read through all errors.
-Note that any failing test could be caused by a problem uncovered in a previous test on the same endpoint.

-### ESSENTIAL GET `/api/articles?sort_by=author`

-Assertion: Cannot read properties of undefined (reading '0')

-Hints:
-- accept a `sort_by` query, with a value of any column name
-- use `author` for the column to store the username that created the article

 ## Readme - Remove the one that was provided and write your own